 Ink splatters are my go-to technique.
 I make them so often my page doesn’t feel finished without them.

 And the last step is to add some phrase stickers as the journaling component.
 You could easily write your own, or leave it off completely.

-Grad your art journal, paints and texture paste and experiment with texture.
+Grab your art journal, paints and texture paste and experiment with texture.
 It’s a beginner’s technique that looks far more detailed.

 Thanks for watching my tutorial today, I hope I have given you some ideas for using texture in your art journal.
 I love the dimension and interest these simple techniques add to my art journal spreads.
 And by adding a few stencils to your stash, you can use these tips as a basic recipe for your art journaling arsenal.
 Each stencil and colour palette will create a completely unique spread.